 - Clear the engine light

 Replacing the 02 sensors to clear a P2626 Error Code on a 2005-2009 Kia Spectra is a straightforward task.

 The hardest part is breaking the old one loose and removing it.

-After it is replaced sometimes engine light will go off but this is rare in my experience.
+After it is replaced, sometimes the engine light will go off, but this is rare in my experience.

 Some Kia owners disconnect the battery for 10-15 minutes and then hook it back up to clear the light.

-I have never used this option but have heard of other having good luck with this method.
+I have never used this option but have heard of others having good luck with this method.

-Another option is to take it to an auto-parts store which has free OBDII scans.
+Another option is to take it to an auto-parts store that has free OBDII scans.